 - 3rd Party registration event.
 When the procedure of the 3rd Party registration to the IMS AS, as specified in TS 24.229 [10], is completed, the event is reported by the IMS AS.

-Editor's note: The full list of events that can be subscribed to is FFS.

 These IMS events can be subscribed by either the NFs inside IMS network, or the AFs outside IMS network.
 The latter shall subscribe IMS events through the NEF.
+Table 6.5.1.1-1 below shows the IMS event list that can be subscribed by the NFs/AFs.